prechelt/typecheck-decorator/README.md

 Allows any argument that is a sequence
 (tuple or list, in fact any ``collections.Sequence``) in which each element is allowed by ``annot``.
-Not all violations will be detected because for efficiency reasons, the check will cover only a sample of ``checkonly`` elements of the sequence.
+Not all violations will be detected because, for efficiency reasons, the check will cover only a sample of ``checkonly`` elements of the sequence.
 This sample always includes the first and last element, the rest is a random sample.